 Music

 Set up your own system: You don’t have to have a big-name DJ or band to get the party started!
 A curated playlist will work just fine.
-All you need is a portable MP3 player or your phone and speakers.
-You can have a collection of songs that are special to both of you or you can ask a friend or family member to be the DJ.
+You can have a collection of songs that are special to both of you, or you can ask a friend or family member to be the DJ.

 Hire college students: There are some great college bands out there with a lot of potential.
 You could also check out new DJs and musicians.
 Check out some of their gigs and see if they can get the job done.